 Last stop, Aruba!

-Aruba was the last of our stops and we spent the next two days at sea in total relaxation mode before arriving back in Miami on Sunday.
+Aruba is the last stop on our Caribbean cruise itinerary.
+We spend the next two days at sea in total relaxation mode before arriving back in Miami on Sunday.

 It seems the more cruises I take; the more they seem to grow on me.

 Is there a Carnival 30-day cruise?